-Dr. Dan Richardson was interviewed in May, 2018 by Lea-Ann Germinder as part of his being named a Germinder 20th Anniversary #PowerofPinkHonoree.
-Following is an excerpt from that interview about the dental campaign.
+Dr. Dan Richardson was interviewed in May 2018 by Germinder as part of his being named a Germinder 20th Anniversary #PowerofPinkHonoree.
+Following is an excerpt from that interview about the dental campaign:

 We met when you were Director of Advanced Research at Hill’s Pet Nutrition and launching Prescription Diet t/d.
 Then we launched “Pets Need Dental Care, Too! which Hill’s sponsored with the AVMA, the AVDS, and later the AVDC and AVDA for many years.
 You developed the dental seal.
 What was it about that project that was so unique?